TTSLabs/desktop-docs/StreamlabsSync.md

 When Streamlabs integration is enabled, three things happen:
 1. Streamlabs media controls (like play/pause) work.
 2. Some settings are read directly from Streamlabs.
-3. TTS is synced up to on-screen alerts.
-TTS won't play until an alert appears on screen, and it will automatically apply all the filters that Streamlabs normally would.
+3. TTS is synced with on-screen alerts.
+TTS won't play until an alert appears on screen, and it will automatically apply all the donation filters that Streamlabs normally would.

 ---